ccapdev1920T2/s11g11/README.md

 # Animo.sys - S11 Group 11

 An enrollment website with features similar to the existing animo.sys of DLSU specifically for College of Computer Studies (CSS) students.
-It will have the following features: Register, Log In, Log Out, View own user profile, View all offered classes, Search and display classes, Add classes, Drop classes, Swap classes, and View summary of enrolled classes.
+It will have the following features: Register, Acount Verification, Log In, Log Out, View own user profile, View all offered classes, Search and display classes, Add classes, Drop classes, Swap classes, and View summary of enrolled classes.

 ## Heroku Deployed App